 pruned = mod_lnm_pruned)

-# Extract latent network
+# Extract and visualize the latent network

 omega_latent <- getmatrix(mod_lnm_pruned, "omega_zeta")